 To this day, spaniels still retain their strong natural instinct for hunting which carries over into their playtime activities as well and your socks are often seen, by your Cocker, as a replacement for wildlife.

-- Dog Training Toys: It is a unique dog training mat that allows your dog to find snacks or small toys hidden in the mat.
+- Dog Brain Games Training Toys: It is a unique dog sniffing training mat that allows your dog to find treats or dry foods hidden in the snuffle mat.
 It helps to train your dog's smell, consume your dog's energy and lose weight.
 Keep your dog occupied and avoid your dog being bored and engaged in destructive behavior.

 - Non-slip & Large & Portable: The bottom is a non-slip cloth that effectively holds the mat and prevents the dog from moving the mat.
 The design is small and can be shrunk into a small storage bag.
 It can also be hung or set aside when not in use.
 Suitable for traveling.

-- QUALITY ASSURANCE: Your satisfaction is our greatest happy, our product 100% quality assurance, if you have any questions about the products you buy, please contact us in time, we will try our best to help you solve.
+- QUALITY ASSURANCE: Your satisfaction is our greatest happy.
+If you have any questions about the products, please contact us in time, we will try our best to help you solve.【Please use the snuffle mat under the supervision of the pet owner.】

 - Hip design, refined textures and colours.
-Plastic-free eco gift box, perfect as dog birthday present, Christmas, puppy starter kit & any occasion
+Plastic-free eco gift box, popular as dog birthday present, Christmas, puppy starter kit & any occasion

 - 100% non-toxic & safe - quality-tested dog toys, designed for safety.
-No stuffing, squeakers or detachable parts = No risk of ingestion or choking
+No stuffing, squeakers or detachable parts to avoid risks of ingestion or choking

 - Fun variety of 3 dog rope toys, treat ball, soft toy & frisbee for training, puppy teething & exercising innate needs to chase, tug, smell & chew

 - Easy to clean, durable materials to safeguard your dog's health.
+Small, medium or large dogs.
 Ideal puppy toys from 8 weeks +

 - 30-day money back guarantee.
 Supervised play and timely replacement of any damaged toys is always recommended.
 Not made for aggressive chewers